iampryce/Production-Grade-Serverless-Web-Architecture-with-CI-CD-Integration/README.md

 - Creating an Alias record in Route 53 to map the custom domain

 - Troubleshooting file structure and deployment issues

+(PART 2)

+## 📌Project Overview
+This section involves the inetegration of contact form with email notification and also the Full CI/CD Integration using GitHub Action, Api gateway, AWS Lambda to carry out tasks.n